How To Pay For Your Wedding

 - Home Equity Loan: A term loan with a low interest rate secured by the equity in your home.
 Receive a lump-sum payment upfront and repay what you’ve borrowed in regular monthly installments.

 - HELOC: A Home Equity Line of Credit is a revolving credit line secured by the equity in your home and featuring a low variable interest rate.
 HELOCs offer the flexibility to borrow what you need, when you need it, repay what you borrowed, and use the credit line.
-Learn more about choosing between a HELOC vs. a home equity loan and what a HELOC can be used for.
+Learn more about what a HELOC can be used for.

 - Cash-out Refinance: If your credit score has improved since you first applied for a mortgage, or if interest rates have fallen, a mortgage refinance can help you save money with a lower interest rate while converting some of your equity to cash.